BitFlippedCelt/le-resume/resume.md

 **Technologies Used:** VMWare, ElasticSearch, OpenTSDB, InfluxDB, Jenkins, Scala, Go, Python, C#, C++

+## Projects

+### Discord Based Adventure Game
+Full Stack Hobbyist | Austin, TX | April 2024 - Present

+Designing and developing a Discord game with an AI-led cyberpunk adventure.

+- Developing a dynamic storytelling engine with LLAMA, incorporating narration and environmental descriptions.
+- Developing an scalable asynchronous backend architecture leveraging Rust, Dragonfly (Redis) , NATS, and SurrealDB.
+- Implementing Discord bot functionality using Poise and Serenity Rust crates for seamless user interaction
+- Leveraging Pulumi and GitHub Actions to manage infrastructure as code for the Discord bot and backend infrastructure
+- Building a Rust/Leptos web frontend for extended gameplay options
+- Targeting SEI potentially or other performant blockchain networks for blockchain-based in-game economy
+- Developing hybrid onchain/offchain approach to game economy to support a sustainable gaming ecosystem while ensuring transparency

+**Technologies Used:** Rust, Python, Kubernetes, NATS, Redis, SurrealDB, Poise, Serenity, LLAMA

+### RetroVision Gamiverse
+Blockchain Hobbyist | Austin, TX | November 2021 - March 2022

+Led the development of a computer-sharing marketplace for game hosting, with a focus on establishing an NFT ecosystem across non-blockchain native games.

+- Gained in-depth knowledge of Ethereum blockchain and EVM (Ethereum Virtual Machine)
+- Developed and deployed Solidity smart contracts using Hardhat and OpenZepplin for local development and testnet environments
+- Designed tokenomics to support a platform enabling users to "stake" compute resources and reward idle computing power utilization
+- Developed product roadmap for various phases of the project
+- This project served as a launchpad into blockchain technology, directly leading to a key role at Gala Games

+**Technologies used:** Ethereum, Solidity, Hardhat, OpenZepplin, NFTs, Python, Rust

 ## Awards & Recognition

-- Full GCP certification suite (2020/2021), including beta DevOps certification
+- Full GCP certification suite, including beta DevOps certification circa 2020-2021
-- AWS Certications up to Professional level
+- AWS Certications up to Professional level circa 2017-2018

-## Projects

-- Always working on something new, continually learning and growing

 ## Education

 ### Devry University, Pomona, CA - 2009-2010

-- I studied under the Computer and Network Management program while at DeVry until I pivoted back into working full-time and was unable to complete the program
+- Studied under the Computer and Network Management program while at DeVry until I pivoted back into working full-time
-- While attending Devry I quickly rose to the role of lab assistant for both networking classes and was tasked with maintaining the lab environment and assisting students with their lab work
+- During my time at DeVry, I rapidly advanced to the position of lab assistant for multiple networking courses, where I was responsible for maintaining the lab environment and providing support to fellow students during their practical work

+### Mt Sierra College, Monrovia, CA - 1999-2000

+- Studied under the Computer Science program while at Mt Sierra College
+- Worked as a teaching assistant for introductory programming and security courses
+- Left school to work full-time at Parasoft